undomained/teds/doc/installation.rst

    cmake --build . # make is probably fine though

 from the build directory.
-If successful, an executables called ``tango_l1b.x`` and ``tango_im.x`` are produced in the build directory.
+If successful, an executables called :file:`tango_l1b.x` and :file:`tango_im.x` are produced in the build directory.

 The L1A-L1B processor can also be built independently because unlike the instrument model, it forms part of the operational processor.
-For that, navigate into its sources directory ``<teds>/teds/l1al1b`` and follow the same steps as above.
-If all went well then only the ``tango_l1b.x`` executable is produced.
+For that, navigate into its sources directory :file:`<teds>/teds/l1al1b` and follow the same steps as above.
+If all went well then only the :file:`tango_l1b.x` executable is produced.

 .. tip::

    A different build system can be chosen by passing an argument to the CMake generator function.
-For instance, for using Ninja, use ``-G Ninja`` during the initial configuring,
+For instance, for using Ninja, use :command:`-G Ninja` during the initial configuring,

    .. code-block:: bash